thalamicseg/thomas_new/README.md

 - python: run require.py (right now, PYTHON 3 is NOT SUPPORTED so please point python to PYTHON 2 [python2.7 seems to work best])

 ## Usage
-- set an environment variable THOMAS_HOME in .cshrc to where you install thomas (e.g. ~/thomas_new)
+- set an environment variable THOMAS_HOME in .cshrc to where you install thomas (e.g. ~/thomas_new).
+If you are not familiar with .cshrc, you can hardwire it in thomas_csh and thomas_csh_mv with the line setenv THOMAS_HOME ~/thomas_new (or wherever you install)
 - use the thomas_csh wrapper provided for WMn MPRAGE data

   Usage: thomas_csh WMnMPRAGE_file \<ro/lo\>